Flight information service officer: Maintenance

 In the event that a FISO fails a competence check, they will be immediately informed not to provide a flight information service, and steps will be taken by management, to provide re-training as necessary.

 Only once a person has passed all these training stages, will they be able to provide a flight information service.

 Age restrictions

-All flight information service officers must be over the age of 18.
+All flight information service operators must be over the age of 18.
 Provided that they are medically and operationally sound, there is no upper age limit for a FISO.

 Other countries

 Finland

-Finland uses flight information service officers to run aerodrome flight information service aerodromes, similar to those in the United Kingdom, operated by FISOs.
+Finland uses flight information service operator to run aerodrome flight information service aerodromes, similar to those in the United Kingdom, operated by FISOs.

 Ireland

-Ireland also uses flight information service officers, whose license expires every 2 years, similar to the license issued by the Civil Aviation Authority in United Kingdom.
+Ireland also uses flight information service operators, whose license expires every 2 years, similar to the license issued by the Civil Aviation Authority in United Kingdom.

 Poland

-Poland uses flight information service officers to provide radar information service for polish uncontrolled airspace (class G).
+Poland uses flight information service operators to provide radar information service for polish uncontrolled airspace (class G).